enmumne/Grumpy-GregTech-6/README.md

 Launching it a SECOND time seems to fix this issue.
 So try launching it twice, I guess.
 I'll try to sort out this problem but it seems tricky.

 - If you see too many "mushroom island" biomes, it is due to unsolvable bug with Biome o Plenty.
 Either select BoP worldgen at world creation, or remove the mod.
+(should be fixed now, added Climate Control to make things work without removing RTG)

 What it is:
 + GregTech 6 on Java 21, based on Bear's default testing pack